unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/PortForwarding.md

 6. Input 27015 as the starting port(s), and 27016 as the ending port(s).

     !!!
 Note
         On some routers, it may not be possible to input multiple ports within a single rule.
-In that case, multiple rules can be set up; one for each of the three ports.
+In that case, multiple rules can be set up; one for each of the ports.

 7. Enable TCP **and** UDP protocols.
 8. Set destination internal IP to the localhost address.
 In the previous example, our localhost address was `192.168.0.6`